mobify/mobify-code-style/code-review/README.md

 * If discussions threaten progress on the PR then move it offline.
 Usually disagreement can be resolved quickly if the involved parties discuss things in front of a whiteboard.
-* Offer alternative implementations, but assume the author already considered them. ("What do you think about using a custom validator here?")
+* Offer alternative implementations, but assume the author already considered them.
+    * *What do you think about using a custom validator here?*
 * Seek to understand the author's perspective.
 * Sign off on the pull request with a :thumbsup: or "Ready to merge" comment.